Menu

 Extra-curricular activities in Ireland

 It is a good idea to conduct sufficient research to determine which groups would be best for your needs.
-The demand for certain facilities can be high, so you will need to book well in advance if you are to get a place for your child.
+The demand for certain facilities can be high, so you will need to book well in advance.

-For most preschools and early childcare in Ireland, you will need to provide a copy of your child's passport or birth certificate and PPS number.
+For most preschools and early childcare in Ireland, you will need to provide a copy of your child's passport or birth certificate and PPS number (A Personal Public Service Number helps you access social welfare benefits, public services and information in Ireland).
 If your child needs additional support, perhaps some form of special needs, you will need to make an application through the Pobal website's Programs Implementation Platform (PIP).
 The application process is open throughout the year.

 Fees

-In terms of costs for the various types of daycares and childminders, you can find a detailed breakdown of these costs here
+In terms of costs for the different types of day-care and childminding, you can find a detailed breakdown here

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.